mmul-it/training/MMUL-OA-01/Exercise.010.md

 3. Expose both applications;

 4. Verify that both applications are reachable.
 Is it true?
-Understand just 'tomcat' can be reached.
+Understand why just 'tomcat' can be reached and find out a way to expose mariadb;

 5. Cleanup everything;